20+ Top Hong Kong Restaurants You Must Visit

 Must-haves: prawn cakes, grilled pork neck, pomelo salad, green curry, fried rice with thai hot basil (kaho pad krapao), stir-fried morning glory.

-Motorino is probably the best pizza joint in Hong Kong, by far.
+Motorino is honestly one of the best pizza restaurants in Hong Kong, by far.
 It serves up authentic brick-oven pizza with fresh toppings as well as killer dessert.
 The pizza base is perfectly crispy on the outside and doughy on the inside, and the tomato base is fresh AF.

 Finally!
 This Japanese chain specializing in gyoza (pan fried dumplings) has arrived in Hong Kong!
 I am absolutely obsessed with the food at Chao Chao, and after waiting in line for 2 hours in Kyoto I finally understood why people go crazy over these little pockets of joy.

-Must-haves: The signature gyoza, the boiled dumplings, spring onion gyoza, soup udon.
+Must-haves: signature gyoza, the boiled dumplings, spring onion gyoza, soup udon.

 Ootoya serves up hearty Japanese “fast food” dishes at seriously reasonable prices.
 The food comes quickly, and they have something on the menu for everyone.
 Though it doesn’t compare to Japanese food in Japan (to be expected, TBH), the ingredients are fresh and the portions are very generous.

 This relative newcomer has quickly soared to the top of my list of favorite Thai restaurants in Hong Kong.
 They opened across the street from my house, and it’s no surprise that I’ve found myself being drawn to their boat noodles and pad thai, week after week.
 They don’t accept reservations, so you’ll have to put your name down for a table.
-Not to worry though, you can head over to Stone Nullah Tavern for a drink while you wait!
-A word of caution: the food is pretty hot!
+Not to worry though, you can head over to Fini’s for a drink while you wait!

 Must-haves: beef pho, fish rice paper rolls, calamari cake, beef salad.